mothur/mothur.github.io/_wiki/chop.seqs.md

 ## Default settings

-The **chop.seqs** command parameters are fasta, name, group, count, numbases, countgaps and keep. fasta is required unless you have a valid current fasta file. numbases is also required.
+The **chop.seqs** command parameters are fasta, fastq, name, group, count, numbases, countgaps and keep. fasta or fastq is required unless you have a valid current file. numbases is also required.

     mothur > chop.seqs(fasta=abrecovery.fasta, numbases=100)

+or

+    mothur > chop.seqs(fastq=test.fastq, numbases=100)

 ## Options